sf666/musicbrainz/README.md

 ## How to use

-Look at test cases how to use.
+- Look at test cases how to use.
+You need a dependency
+- If you don't use Spring depencency injection, provide required services on constructor call or by calling the appropriate setter